To make every child educated at Klaipėda Lyceum a person eager to know, able to create, and distinguished by achievements.

 The school serves only fresh and varied food.
 Particular attention is paid to product harmonisation.

 Children with allergies, intolerance to certain foods, or families with a different eating philosophy are offered a separate food plan.

-Klaipėda Lyceum organises distance education for children of Lithuanian expatriates and mixed families living abroad according to the curricula of Lithuanian general education schools.
-Distance learners in primary and basic education are issued with a certificate of completion of the primary or basic education class, or a certificate of completion of the primary or basic education stages after the completion of the whole stage of education.
+The school organises distance education for children of Lithuanian expatriates and mixed families living abroad in accordance with the primary education programme of Lithuanian schools of general education.
+Distance learners studying under the primary education programme are issued with a certificate of completion of the primary school or, upon completion of the primary school, a certificate of completion of the primary education cycle.

 The education is organised in accordance with the individual needs of the child’s education(s), by drawing up an individual education(s) plan.
 Lessons take place in accordance with the schedule agreed in advance.
 When the learner’s family visits Lithuania, the learner is given the opportunity to participate in the lessons organised at the Klaipėda Lyceum through direct contact with the teacher.

 Learners are provided with textbooks and other learning tools.